-6.5 International activities of the Technology Agency of the Czech Republic
+6.4 International activities of the Technology Agency of the Czech Republic

 TA CR cooperates with numerous foreign partners on multiple levels.
 One of them is the Finnish agency TEKES.
 Although Finland went through a deep crisis in the 1990s, it was finally able to turn things around.
 Its economy was restructured, incorporating new industrial sectors and innovation as its basis.
 Other notable foreign partners include the Zhejiang Tong Xiang International Chamber of Commerce, the Korea Institute for Industrial Technology (KITECH), and the National Centre for Research and Development (NCBR).
 An important segment of international cooperation of TA CR involves agencies from Visegrad Group countries.
 Know-how and best practice procedures are exchanged in order to foster research, development and innovation.
+TA CR also participates in announcing calls under the NRP programme (Section 4.3).